jacobtread/BlazePK-rs/README.md

 Rust library for working with the Blaze packet system this is the networking solution used by games such as Mass Effect 3, Battlefield 3, another Other EA games.

+## Deprecation notice
+This library has been deprecated in favor of my new https://github.com/jacobtread/tdf library.

 ## Crate Features
 - default *Default features are serde*
 - serde *Provides serialize implementations for the types*